 Harvest Hosts overnight stays come at no additional cost to the member and offer a variety of off-the-beaten path experiences.
 Members are encouraged to support the business that is hosting them.
 This is typically not difficult to do when avoiding the cost of an overnight campground stay and, instead, stocking up on delicious wine.
 And since it is not uncommon for members to befriend and/or learn about their Hosts’ winery or farm, these stays offer the exact type of sought-after experiences that tend to convince RVers to hit the road in the first place.

 One of the most popular Host types are wineries/vineyards.
 Here, guests are often invited to park beside the vineyards, which are a lovely sight to wake up to.
-Most wineries offer a tasting room, where guests can sample wines made on premises and perhaps purchase a few bottles of their favorite varieties.
+Most wineries offer a tasting room, where guests can sample wines made on premises.
+They can also purchase a few bottles of their favorite varieties.
 Visiting vineyards across the country can give wine lovers valuable insight into the various wine-making methods existent across the different regions of the US and Canada.
-It’s interesting to sample wines in the place that they are grown and even more interesting to spend the night immersed in that place.
+It’s interesting to sample wines in the place where they grow and even more interesting to spend the night immersed in that place.

 One such winery location available to Harvest Hosts members is Mountain View Winery in Olathe, Colorado.
 At Mountain View, guests are invited to park beside rows of grapevines, with a perfect backdrop of green fields and snow-capped peaks.
 Here, the owners bottle many varieties of Coloradan wines, including cabernet, syrah, and Chipeta.
 They also grow peaches, asparagus, pears, apples, and cherries in their orchards.
 The settings is gorgeous, and the owners are friendly.
 This is but one of hundreds of similar places available across North America.